 The Tek camp, the base camp and the hotel at the top belong to Mount Roraima National Park.
 There are designated camping areas but no toilets.
 Drinking water is found in the nearby rivers.

 We brought our own food.
 You can find supermarkets and shops in Santa Elena, but keep in mind that there is virtually nothing in San Francisco and Paraitepuy.

 If you go by yourself, you’d better take an early bus from Santa Elena to San Francisco.
 Jeeps with tourists can appear in San Francisco at about 8:00 am, and it is very likely that they will give you a lift to Paraitepuy.

 Ask the driver: “me das la cola por favor?”
 (That’s how they ask for a ride in Venezuela.)

 I highly recommend that you get a good insurance policy before you visit Venezuela.
-Trusted by thousand of adventurers, World Nomads is one of the best and more reliable options (without breaking your bank).
+I always recommend World Nomads as its one of the best and more reliable options (without breaking your bank).

 WEATHER.
 WHEN TO HIKE MOUNT RORAIMA

 The dry season runs from December to March.
 During these months the weather is better but there are not many waterfalls.
 We went there in July and had a bit of everything: rain, clear skies and many waterfalls coming down the cliffs.